throughnothing/TrezorCrx/README.md

 ## Status

-TrezorCrx currently isn't very usable.
-It can connect to the trezor and display your addresses (at `m/44'/0'/0'/0/x`, just like mytrezor.com).
+TrezorCrx currently isn't very usable and is **alpha quality software**.
-Passphrase support is in progress.
+Please don't do anything with real bitcoins or real wallets with it, yet.
+Use at your own risk!

 ## Running in Chrome